Olivia-Micheal/NYC-collision-/README.md

 ## Summary and Conclusion

 This project set out to answer four questions about when, where, and why collisions happen in New York City, and it does exactly that.
 But as the opening hook says, the real story is not in the frequency numbers alone.
-The severity page, built on my own initiative, shows that the accidents happening most often are not the ones causing the most harm.
+The severity page, which I built on my own initiative, shows that the accidents happening most often are not the ones causing the most harm.
 A safety plan built only on accident counts would miss motorcyclists and Staten Island entirely, even though both groups face much higher real world risk.

 ## Recommendations